-For the fiscal years ended March 31, 2021, we paid an aggregate of RMB9,729,114 (approximately \$1,484,953) in cash and benefits in-kind granted to or accrued on behalf of all of our directors and members of senior management for their services, in all capacities, and we did not pay any additional compensation to our directors and members of senior management.
+For the fiscal years ended March 31, 2022, we paid an aggregate of \$989,847 in cash and benefits in-kind granted to or accrued on behalf of all of our directors and members of senior management for their services, in all capacities, and we did not pay any additional compensation to our directors and members of senior management.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
 There are no service contracts between us and any of our directors, except for those directors who are also our executive officers.
-Our PRC subsidiaries and consolidated variable interest entity are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
+Our PRC subsidiaries and the VIE are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.